NguyenHoaiNam/Generate-new-configuration-Openstack/specs/generate-new-configuration.rst

 Documentation Impact:
 =====================

-We need to add a good documentation to explain config-mapping file and how to create this file.
+We need to add a documentation to explain config-mapping file and how to create this file.

 Tool Impact:
 ============

-It is necessary to have a tool to generate previous configuration changes to config-mapping file.
-After that deverlopers will maintain the files manually, whenever there is a configuration change then the files must be updated.
+It is necessary to have an utility to generate previous configuration changes to config-mapping file.
+After that developers will maintain the files manually, whenever there is a configuration change then the files must be updated.

 Implementation:
 ===============